vernig/twilio-client-moking-with-jest/README.md

 # Test

-To test the module `twilio-sendSMS` use:
+To test the module `twilio-sendSMS` with Jest use:
 ```
-node test
+yarn test
 ```
+No message should be sent.